-- NRB,UL,nstart,μ is the start CRB index of uplink RB set n [6, TS 38.214]
+- NRB,UL,nstart,μ is the start CRB index of uplink RB set n.
+The UE assumes that the uplink RB set is defined as when the UE is not provided intraCellGuardBandUL-r16.
+[6, TS 38.214]

 - n0 is the index of the RB set which contains the lowest PRACH transmission occasion in frequency domain indicated by nRAstart.
 The UE may assume that nRAstart is configured such that each PRACH transmission occasion is fully contained within an RB set.